Oozham

-Oozham : It's Just A Matter Of Time is a 2016 Indian action thriller film written and directed by Jeethu Joseph.
+Oozham : It's Just A Matter Of Time is a 2016 Indian Malayalam-language action thriller film written and directed by Jeethu Joseph.
 The film stars Prithviraj Sukumaran, Balachandra Menon, Pasupathy, Neeraj Madhav, Jayaprakash, and Divya Pillai.
 Shamdat Sainudheen handled the cinematography.
-The film was shot simultaneously in Malayalam and Tamil.
-Oozham revolves around a demolition expert who teams up with his fiancée and brother to avenge the deaths of their family members from the corrupt scientist who got them killed.
+The film revolves around a demolition expert who teams up with his fiancée and brother to avenge the deaths of their family members from the corrupt scientist who got them killed.

 The film released on 8 September 2016.
 This film was remade in Marathi as Grey starring Vaibhav Tattvawadi in the lead role.

 Plot

-Kovai Krishnamoorthy is a 24×7 health inspector in Tamil Nadu, whose son Surya works as a demolition expert in the US.
-While in a video chat with his sister Aishwarya, Surya witness some goons murdering his whole family and is left devastated.
+Kovai Krishnamoorthy is an honest health inspector in Tamil Nadu, whose son Surya works as a demolition expert in the US.
+One day while in a video chat with his sister Aishwarya, Surya witness some goons entering his house and murdering his whole family, leaving him devastated.
 On the same day, Surya's girlfriend Gayathri's brother SP Parthasarathy is also killed.
 Surya, along with his adopted brother Ajmal, an ex-software engineer and Gayathri set out to find the reason behind the killings.
 Ajmal remembers that Krishnamoorthy has stored something in his email account which would lead them to deduce about the killings.

-They checks a video in the account and learns that Krishnamoorthy and Parthasarathy were investigating about an epidemic outbreak in Tamil Nadu where they learn that Wilfred Marcus, the owner of a pharmaceutical company called Alpha Remedies is the mastermind behind Krishnamoorthy's and Parathasarthy's deaths as they were about to expose his involvement in spreading the outbreak and providing medicines for profits.
-After learning this, Surya, Ajmal and Gayathri heads to the Commissioner office to expose Marcus, but they learn that the ACP N. Venkatachalapathy is actually Marcus's henchman and was also there in one of the goons on the day when his family was killed.
+They checks the mail and learns that Krishnamoorthy and Parthasarathy were investigating about an epidemic outbreak in Tamil Nadu where they learn that Wilfred Marcus, the owner of a pharmaceutical company called Alpha Remedies is the mastermind behind Krishnamoorthy's and Parathasarthy's deaths as they were about to expose his involvement in spreading the outbreak and providing medicines for profits.
+After learning this, Surya, Ajmal and Gayathri heads to the Commissioner office to expose Marcus, but they learn that the ACP N. Venkatachalapathy is actually Marcus's henchman and was also there as one of the goons on the day when Surya's family was killed.